 For each child, I bought a spiral-bound notebook (a composition notebook would work too, but I'm cheap and we're not allowed to ask parents for supplies).
 This is our Jargon Journal.
 I added a label to the front and used packing tape to stick an envelope to the inside of the front cover.
 The first year I laminated the envelopes first, but with the packing tape I found that was unnecessary.
 [Note: The photo below shows the style of flap we used to use but we are including it here for an example of student work.]

 The first pages of the notebook are used for a word bank.
 This is a place for students to collect interesting words they come across in their reading.
 My original plan for this word bank required the teacher to personally mark and label each page for each journal.
 Pretty unfeasible!
 To save you some grief, we came up with some glue-ins.
 The kids can do most of the work, but you’ll want to supervise that each paper gets glued onto the right page (the kids skip pages so easily!) and you’re good to go for the year!
+You can get the printables for the Word Bank in our Tools for Vocabulary Instruction pack.

 Because our spelling program is a little intense, we only do Daily 5 four days a week.
 That gave me a perfect chunk of time on Fridays (last year it was on Mondays), for some vocabulary work.
 Friday morning, when we would normally do our first Daily 5 station, I gather the class.
 On the board I post our fist-to-five posters.
 Then I put up the first of the vocabulary words.
 Each student ranked his/her familiarity with the word by showing a fist (0 fingers) meaning: I’ve never heard this word before.
 At the other end was the 5 (showing all 5 fingers) poster: I can tell you everything about this word and use it in my writing.

 We had to talk—a lot—about what it means to “know” a word.
-Second graders often think like, “Well, I’ve heard this word so I must know it!”
+Second graders often think, “Well, I’ve heard this word so I must know it!”
 But being able to recognize a word or even tell what it means isn’t the same as knowing that word.
 Unless you can use it correctly in various contexts, you don’t really know a word.
 Knowing a Tier 2 word at that deep of level is really hard for 2nd graders!

 After the kids rate the word, I share a kid friendly definition (or have one of the kids who showed 5 fingers share what they think).
 We discuss examples and usage.
 Then I show the book and we predict how that word will be used in the story.
 These steps are repeated for the remaining 3 words.
+(You can read more about assessment with the Fist-to-Five activity in this post about vocabulary assessment and pick up your own copies in our Tools for Vocabulary Instruction pack.)

 The kids gather on the rug for the story.
 I read aloud the book and if they hear one of our 4 words, they make a soft, “Ding!”
 If you didn’t know, that’s the sound a light bulb makes when it turns on in your brain!
 I pause in the story and we compare our earlier predictions with the way the word was used in our story.
 Then I continue reading till we’ve finished the book.
 This whole process takes from 20-40 minutes (depending on how much I talk!).